 Since the birth of their business, Nice Branding Agency has worked with this group to provide complete branding and marketing support.
-Being a start-up business with very little funds, it was important that Nice Branding Agency work efficiently and creatively to accomplish awareness for Polleneers as quickly as possible.
+Being a start-up business, it was important that Nice Branding Agency work efficiently and creatively to accomplish awareness for Polleneers as quickly as possible.

 Once their name was defined, a logo was created for the brand, creatively combining the main elements of the business — the bee and the plant.
 The simplistic nature of the logo design mirrored the simplistic elements that would be used throughout the brand.
 Overall, the brand has taken on a hipster, organic, earthy look, intended to draw in those concerned with the earth and New Age environmental movements.

 After the logo was completed, it was time to move on to the other necessary elements.
 Copy was developed, and various items within the brand were named.
 The gardens became known as Bloom Boxes, the promotional items as Seed Bombs.
 It was important that the purpose of the company and process of the product be well defined, yet simple and easy to digest in order to attract customers.